KareshiKraise/KareshiKraise.github.io/_pages/about.md

   - /about.html
 ---

+[This page is still in development...]

-Welcome to my page.
-I'm a researcher (and developer) based in Salvador, Bahia, Brazil.
-I have a degree in Computer Engineering and a Masters in Computer Graphics.
+Welcome to my space.

+I'm Vítor, a Computer Graphics researcher (and developer) based in Salvador, Bahia, Brazil.
+My interests in the field of CG are many, but primarily code optimization, indirect lighting and geometry processing.
+Currently employed as a research and development engineer at CIMATEC's High Performance Computing Center, I also have strong skills in multiprocessor and multithreaded environments, as well as supercomputers.
+I also have professional experience with Data Science and Deep Learning.

-Currently employed as a research and development engineer at CIMATEC.
-My hobbies are drawing, playing guitar, working out and computer graphics, ofc.
+My hobbies are video games, drawing, playing guitar, working out and (ofc) computer graphics.
+I also teach japanese as a volunteer teacher at the Japanese Language School of Salvador (Bahia/Brazil).

-Page is still in development.
-Check my Portfolio.
+Check my CV and Portfolio if you're interested in hiring me. :D